*Update February 2019: Realized has established its Secondary Market and has completed its first Secondary Market transaction.

 As with any investment, however, you need to be aware of some risks.

 - Say goodbye to liquidity.
 Don’t forget that, whatever else it might be, the DST is a real estate investment.
 Real estate property is considered an illiquid asset.
 Though you may be receiving cash flow, you won’t have access to any proceeds until the asset is sold, and the program concludes, which could involve a span of 7-10 years.
-If you need ready access to your cash, the DST is not going to be helpful.
+Realized, however, has established a secondary marketplace where investors can list their seasoned investments that they are looking to exit.
+Although there is no guarantee of a sale, investors can obtain an opinion of value and have the opportunity to receive an offer for their DST interest.
+If this is something you may interested in, visit https://www.realized1031.com/dst-secondary-market to learn more.

 - You don’t have a voice.
 You’re a silent partner.
 Investors in a DST do not have a formal vote regarding property operations or dispositions.
 As such, you don’t have a say in who leases the property, what capital improvements should be made, when the asset should be sold, or anything else concerning the property.
 Investment in a DST requires a great deal of confidence in the sponsor; which is the entity heading up the trust.